 At St. Michael's we believe that reading, writing and speaking and listening skills are vital to allow children to access all areas of the curriculum plus equip them for lifelong learning.

 Children are encouraged from entry to develop an interest in all kinds of books and the print around them.
 Children will have the opportunity to:

 In the Foundation Stage, children are taught to read using the

 Read Write Inc. synthetics phonic programme.
 This continues into KS1 until a child’s phonetic knowledge is secure.
 Once secure, their reading is supplemented by home reading books from Oxford Reading Tree and Treetops.
 There is a wide range of take home reading material available as the children progress to KS2.
 This is closely monitored and matched to the needs of all learners.

-Below you will find links to many useful documents and websites which I hope you will find useful.
+Below you will find links to many more useful documents and websites which I hope you will find useful.
 Please take time to browse through them and feel free to ask for further information at any time.

 Mrs J. Beddard